vercel/next.js/docs/api-reference/data-fetching/getServerSideProps.md

 ---
-description: Fetch data at build time with `getStaticProps`.
+description: Fetch data on each request with `getServerSideProps`.
+Learn more about this API for data fetching in Next.js.
 ---

 # `getServerSideProps` (Server-side Rendering)